JasonEricZhan/KDD_Cup_2018/README.md

 # KDD_Cup_2018

- The link below is for EDA(some library must run on project pages, on ipython notebook will not work): https://jasonericzhan.github.io/KDD_Cup_2018//Eric_EDA.html
+ The link below is for EDA(some libraries must run on project pages, on ipython notebook will not work): https://jasonericzhan.github.io/KDD_Cup_2018//Eric_EDA.html